tardisgallifrey/GtkExamples3/README.md

 What I have done is modified each one so that it would actually work and produce it's correct output.
 These are not useable programs in most cases.

-NOTE: Though I have tried to correct what I can to bring it up to current standards (as I kow them), there are still a few problems.
+NOTE: Though I have tried to correct what I can to bring it up to current standards (as I know them), there are still a few problems.
 Mostly, this relates to obsolete class/method calls.

 As far as I know right now, even though obsolete and deprecated, the calls will still run.
 I've tested each one that I've completed so far.